-- Develop at least 1-3 mentorship goals for this program and brainstorm strategies on how to achieve them; and - Complete the Hire U Career Readiness Survey to assess the student's level/skill for each of the 8 NACE Career Competencies.
+- Develop at least 1-3 mentorship goals for this program and brainstorm strategies on how to achieve them: and - Complete the Hire U Career Readiness Survey to assess the student's level/skill for each of the 8 NACE Career Competencies.
 Spend time discussing and developing goals to master these competencies.
 Review the USG Calendar to identify workshops to act as Add-On to goals.

-- Encourage your mentee to schedule time to meet with a Career Coach in the Macklin Center for Academic, Career, and Leadership Support to review resume, cover letter, LinkedIn Profile; and/or - Encourage your mentee to complete the Gallup Strengths assessment through the Office of Strategic Partnerships.
+- Encourage your mentee to schedule time to meet with a Career Coach in the Center for Career Development to review resume, cover letter, LinkedIn Profile; and/or - Encourage your mentee to complete the Gallup Strengths assessment through the Center for Career Development.